-we consider it inhuman and against the policy of civilized nations to keep in prison men who have acted only in the interest of their country and buman liberty, and that the release of here men is imperatively demanded, not only by the Irleh people, but by civilization.
+trope "Resolved, That we earnestly protest lish influence in Chins.
+He have against the continued incarceration in had modeled the Chinese customs the English prisons of Irish patriots; that service on English lites and officered we consider it inhuman and against the policy of dividized nations to keep in prison men who have acted only in the interest of their country and human liberty, and that the release of hese men is imperatively demanded, not only by the Irish people, but by civilization.

-Resolved, That this convention expresses the hope that the people of Cuba, who are struggling for political independence and the establishment of a republic, will be successful, and we extend to them our heartfeit sympathy.
+"Resolved, That this convention expresses the hope that the people of Cubs, who are struggling for political independence and the establishment of a republic, will be successful, and we extend to them our heartfelt sympathy.

-"Resolved, that this convention, recognizing the importance to the Irish nation of preserving the language, literature and music of the reopie, commends the work now being done by the Gaelie league and the National Literary society in Ireland and by the Gaelic societies of this country, and earnestly trusts that our people will give them bearty co-operation and generous support."
+"Resolved, that this convention, recognizing the importance to the Irish nation of preserving the language, literature and music of the geople, commends the work now being done by the Gaelic league and the National Literary society in Ireland and by the Gaelic societies of this country, and earnestly irusts that our people will give them hearty co-operation and generous support."

-Washington, Sept.
-27. - Reports coming here to officials and to the diplomatic representatives of eastern counties indicate that the Blavonic, or Russian influence is becoming dominant, and that the Anglo-Saxon or English influence, which has hitherto been uppermost in the development of the east, is being systematically and sure'y eliminated from the con-trol of China and the east.
-This evolution is regarded as of great importauce.
+WASHINGTON, Sept.
+27. - Reports coming here to officials and to the diplomatic representatives of eastern counties indicate that the Slavonic, or Russian influence is becoming dominant, and that the Anglo-Saxon or English influence, which has hitherto been uppermost in the development of the east, is being systematically and surely eliminated from the control of China and the east.
+This evolution is regarded as of great importance.

-The advance of Russian influence and the retirement of the British has come by stages, hone of which bas been sufficient in itself to attract marked attention, but all of them com-bining toward complete Russian supremacy.
+The advance of Russian influence and the retirement of the British has come by stages, none of which has been sufficient in itself to attract m-rked attention, but all of them combining toward complete Russian supremacy.

-At the close of the recent war Russia dictated the evacuation of the Lalo Tung peninaula and the great fortrees of Port Arthur which had been captured by Japan.
-It is now believed by those in a position to informed o officially informed of the situ-ation that it is the ulti-mate purpose of Russia to occupy Port Arthur and that the formal evacuation by the Japanese will be followed before long by a Russian followed before long by a Russian entry under Chinese approval, After Russia had dictated the retirement of the Japanese from Port Arthur the Russian government advanced the sum necessary to pay the first instalment of the indemnity to Japan. amount reached \$100,000,000 in gold, including the war incemnity and payment for the release of Port Arthur.
-This has been followed with-In the last few days by reports of establishment at Stranghai of a Russian bank which will be a medium of China's financial dealings with Rus-These are some of the principal events which are regarded by those in official positions as tending towards Chinese dependence on Russia.
+At the close of the recent war Rusdictated the evacuation of the ata Lalo Tung penineula and the great fortress of Port Arthur which had been captured by Japan.
+It is now believed by those in a position to be officially informed of the situ-ation that it is the ultiy those informed o officially informed of the situ-ation that it is the ulti-mate purpose of Russia to occupy Port Arthur and that the formal evacuation by the Japanese will be followed before long by a Russian entry under Chinese approval.
+After Russia had dictated the retirement of the Japanese from Port Arthur the Russian government advanced the sum necessary to pay the first instalment of the indemnity to Japan, The amount reached \$100,000,000 in gold, including the war incemnity and the payment for the release of Port Arthur.
+This has been followed within the last few days by reports of the establishment at Shaughai of a Russlan bank which will be a medium of China's financial dealings with Rus-These are some of the principal eia. events which are regarded by those in official positions as tending towarde Chinese dependence on Russia,

-While Russia is thus making her hold on the east secure, the English influence is being thrown off by a succession of events, some of them threatening to occasiun serious trouble.
-Chinese have dismissed Sir Robert Hart from the bead of the customs Hart from the beau or the department.
-Sir Robert was the department representative of Engrope "Resolved, That we earnestly protest is influence in Chins.
-He against the continued incarceration in the English prisons of Irish patriots; that service on English lines and officered
+While Russia is thus making her hold on the east scoure, the English influence is being thrown off by a succession of events, some of them threateuing to occasion serious trouble.
+The Chinese have dismissed Sir Robert Hart from the head of the customs department.
+Sir Robert was the nrinoipal representative of English influence in Chins.
+He had modeled the Chinese customs service on English lines and officered